 What concept would I choose?
 Neither of them, because none meets my needs as an employee.
 Yes, of course, open spaces can break up both technical and hierarchical silos, but there is much more to consider, as I'd like to outline below.

 Regarding the offices, there are more options than those described above and also far more decisions to make.
 The office is a significant part of the physical work environment and consequently the employee experience.
 This environment helps to shape the company in the long term as it represents the company internally and externally.
 Beyond that there is even more potential hidden: both the engagement/identification with the company as well as the psychological comfort can be influenced.
 But visiting Microsoft, Google or SumUp offices or walking through a hip furniture store is not enough.
 It needs to be understood and reflected on how employees work and also why.

 A modern office is like a home as it reflects the character of the company; so it should be laid out like a home.
 Because you don't sleep in the kitchen, do you?

 More than Black and White

-That’s just the icing on the cake and only style without any added value?
+That's just the icing on the cake and only style without any added value?
 In my opinion, all these different rooms and related opportunities are not only stylish but have an influence on the efficiency of the staff.
-Of course, there should be a strategic purpose underlying each of these choices, e.g. to enable people to deliver the best performance by giving them both access to all the environments and the choice.
+Of course, there should be a strategic purpose underlying each of these choices, e.g. to enable people to deliver the best performance by giving them both access to all the environments.

 What are your experiences here?
 Which aspects of your offices do you not want to miss any more?
 Do open spaces promote direct communication?
-Let me/us know!
+Let me know!